jonasdelacour/LockstepDualisation/README.md

 ## Build
 ### Quickstart

-To automatically build and run benchmarks and validation, simply run
+To automatically build, run benchmarks, and run validation, simply run
 ```
 make all
 ```